Traditional Project Managers

 - delivery of client projects.

 Very often these are supported by some flavour of PMO (project, programme or portfolio), methodologies, competence models and development programmes.
 They will likely have adopted sophisticated EPM or PPM tools to support the community and the organisation, and likely to have a senior executive responsible for the PM function.
-For decades this has been the basis for most project management, and for the purposes of this discussion, we will describe these as “traditional project managers”.
+For decades this has been the basis for most project management, and for the purposes of this discussion, we will describe project professionals working in this environment as “traditional project managers”.

 Next Generation Project Managers